dominicdesu/tchaikovsky/README.md

 speaker.connect();
 ```

-The `mySpeakerChangedListener` implements the `SpeakerChangedListener` interface. this interface has various method which are called if the state of the speaker changes.
+The `mySpeakerChangedListener` implements the `SpeakerChangedListener` interface.
+This interface has various method which are called if the state of the speaker changes.

 To control the speaker, the speaker object has various method which can be called, e.g.